top of page

 Maryn Carlson

-Alasdair Hastewell’s research interests lie at the intersection of numerical applied mathematics and biophysics, combining techniques from spectral methods, optimization, and dynamical systems theory with experimental data.
-He works closely with experimental collaborators to develop data analysis and model inference frameworks broadly applicable across various experimental systems, from animal behavior to bacterial swarming and developmental biology.
-Hastewell received his Ph.D. in applied mathematics in May 2024 from the Massachusetts Institute of Technology, where his advisor was Prof. Jörn Dunkel.
-Before graduate school, Hastewell did his undergraduate studies at MIT in Mathematics and Physics.
+Alasdair Hastewell’s research interests lie at the intersection of numerical applied mathematics and biology, combining techniques from spectral methods, optimization, and dynamical systems theory with experimental data.
+At the NITMB, he works closely with experimental collaborators to develop data analysis and model inference frameworks that are broadly applicable across experimental datasets, with a particular focus on locomotion across scales from single-celled microorganisms to multi-limbed animals and datasets where only some dynamical variables are observed.
+Prior to joining the NITMB, Alasdair received his Ph.D. in applied mathematics in May 2024 from the Massachusetts Institute of Technology, where his advisor was Prof. Jörn Dunkel.

 Maryn Carlson